 #10: Paleo Diet

-The Paleo Diet has gained a lot of traction in the last few years as Americans have begun to yearn for the simple lifestyle of the caveman.
-It’s an easy leap: Processed foods and carb-obsessed eating patterns weren’t things that the health-conscious cave dwellers had to deal with.
-So Paleo Diet enthusiasts say we should get back to our roots: If a caveman didn’t eat it, you shouldn’t either.
+The Paleo Diet has gained a lot of traction in the last few years as Americans have begun to yearn for the simpler lifestyle once lead by the caveman.
+It’s an easy leap: processed foods and carb-obsessed eating patterns weren’t things that the cave dwellers had access to.
+Paleo Diet-enthusiasts say we should get back to our roots; if a caveman didn’t eat it, you shouldn’t either.
 No more refined sugar, dairy, legumes, or grains; your entire plate should be filled with meat, fish, poultry, fruits, and vegetables.
 The diet hasn’t been deeply researched, it’s extremely restrictive, and health experts generally discourage eating so much red meat.
 Though there’s no set exercise plan, Paleo dieters are encouraged to move as much as their hunter-gatherer ancestors.

 These two diets were developed by high-level health organizations, and the advice is both sound and free.
 They didn’t make the list of “most popular” because they’re not as well known, but they’re definitely worth a look.

 The DASH Diet was developed by the National Heart, Lung, and Blood Institute and is a simple guide to smart eating: emphasize the foods you know are good for you and cut back on calorie- and fat-laden sweets and red meat, while also keeping an eye on salt consumption (which the majority of Americans consume way too much of).